 what can i do in gombe national park-tanzania

 Gombe national park is a truly wild destination in Tanzania.
-Gombe National Park nature was valued in 1943 after it was designated by the government as a game reserve.
-Gombe national park became popular after the research that was conducted by Dr. Jane Goodall in 1960, which is among the longest-running studies of primate species worldwide.
+Gombe National Park's nature was valued in 1943 after it was designated by the government as a game reserve.
+Gombe National Park became popular after the research that was conducted by Dr. Jane Goodall in 1960, which is among the longest-running studies of primate species worldwide.
 Gombe Conservation's status was changed to a national park in 1968, and operations began in 1978 after chimpanzees became accustomed to human presence.
-Gombe national park is situated 16 km just from the north of Kigoma town along the shores of Lake Tanganyika the world's second deepest lake in western Tanzania.
+Gombe National Park is situated 16 km to the north of Kigoma Town along the shores of Lake Tanganyika, the world's second-deepest lake, in western Tanzania.

 How to get there